RockefellerArchiveCenter/processing-manual/processing.md

 ### Step 37 - Finalize Front Matter Notes

 - Update or confirm final calculations for the Date and Extent elements, and compose final Scope and Content note. [(See Additional Required Collection Level Elements)](#additional-required-collection-level-elements).
+- The Date Calculator and Extent Calculator (cu. ft.) should be used at all major component levels (Collection/Top of Guide, RG, SG, Series) as applicable.
 - The final Extent calculations should include a natural language Container Summary statement describing the number and type of archival containers used.

   <div class="docs-example">